-At current count, Netflix has a little over 50 million worldwide streaming customers.
+At current count, Netflix has 53.06 million worldwide streaming customers.
 Having this large user base allows Netflix to gather a tremendous amount of data.
 With this data, Netflix can make better decisions and ultimately make users happier with their service.

 Traditional television networks don’t have these kinds of privileges in their broadcasting.
 Ratings are just approximations, green-lighting a pilot is based on tradition and intuition.
 Netflix has the advantage, because being an internet company allows Netflix to know their customers well, not just have a “persona” or “idea” of what their average customer is like.
 Let’s look at an example.

 If you’re watching a series like Arrested Development, Netflix is able to see (on a large scale) the “completion rate” (for lack of a better term) of users.
 For example, the people at Netflix could ask themselves “How many users who started Arrested Development (from season 1) finished it to the end of season 3?”
 Then they get an answer.
 Let’s say it’s 70%.